 - Send your name, ID number, program location and also the course you are wishing to take pass/fail to your advisor.

-- Once you have received email approval, forward this approval to Craig Murken in the Registrars Office
+- Once you have received email approval, forward this approval to your Study Abroad Advisor for processing.

 PLEASE NOTE: USD's pass/fail policy overrides the affiliate pass/fail policy.